How to get rid of the stench in your climbing shoes

 Fabreze Spray.
 Good for clothes, bedsheets, and your climbing shoes.
-If the advertising is to be believed it kills 99.9% Flu virus and germs.
+If the advertising is to be believed it kills 99.9% of Flu virus and germs.
 They also come in a variety of fragrances.
 Fabreze is good when you want an instant quick fix to get rid of the foul smell from your climbing shoes.
 However, it does not last long especially if the inside of your shoes is moist and dirty.
 Using a chemical spray is a quick and hassle-free way to mask the stench of your shoes.

 You can stuff newspaper into your climbing shoes after climbing to absorb the foul stench left behind by your feet.
-Stuffing a generous amount of newspaper into your shoes will help to absorb moisture and those disgusting foul odors.
+Stuffing a generous amount of newspaper into your shoes will help to absorb moisture and those disgusting foul odours.
 But do remember to change out the newspaper often.

 3. Tea bags

 Place a couple of tea bags in your climbing shoes as soon as you are done with your gym session.
 The tea bags will absorb moisture and odour from your shoes.

 4. Brewed coffee powder

 Keep the coffee powder after you’ve brewed your coffee.
 Spread out the coffee powder to dry.
 Once the coffee powder is dried put it filter bag and place it in your shoes.

 After you’re done peeling your orange keep the peels.
 Throw a few pieces into your climbing shoes and keep them there for a couple of days.
 The peel will absorb the moisture and leave a mild lingering citrus scent.

 Placing a bar soap in your climbing shoes can also absorb foul odour and leave a lingering scent in your shoes.